 The effective spoilage coverage is very broad.
 This particular add-on to your bakery insurance protects you against the financial loss from damaged personal property.

 Equipment breakdown has more limitations on the type of coverage you can get for your bakery.
 Breakdown is defined as loss due to a breakdown of equipment, but by using the term “breakdown” it actually severely limits the coverage you can receive.

 Within this policy, “breakdown” is defined as direct physical loss that causes damages to the equipment and now requires repair or even replacement.
 If the power goes out or equipment just wears out, any resulting spoilage is just not covered.
 In other words, there must be actual physical damage for coverage to kick in, such as your equipment catching on fire or falling off a delivery truck.

 As you can see protection provided by the spoilage coverage does not require that the equipment actually sustain physical damage.
+While in equipment breakdown your baking tools must actually suffer physical damage.
 If picking one or the other, a spoilage endorsement will cover more damage and loss, but if you want to ensure the broadest protection for your bakery it is best to include both coverages in your bakery insurance.